Click here to register!

 Questions: Call Mandy Vela at 417-761-5020 or e-mail firstname.lastname@example.org

-- Participants will demonstrate skills to utilize trauma-informed strategies to better serve diverse client populations in our communities.
+- Participants will discuss anti-racism strategies and their potential impact on diverse client populations in our communities.

 About the speakers: